cozybeatz/TalentQl-Pipeline-Assesment/DETAILS.md

         }
 ```

-8. i declare a utility function that sets the data for the navigation items with the page number as a parameter.
+8. I declare a utility function that sets the data for the navigation items with the page number as a parameter.
 It sets the dataset for prevbtn to the page parameter minus 1 `page - 1`, sets the dataset for nextbtn to the page parameter plus 1 `page + 1` , sets the dataset for pageview on the page label to the page `page`, and sets the innerHTML of the page label to a string `Showing Page ${page}`

 ```js
 const setNavData = (page: number) => {